 Arnot Roberts Sonoma Coast Syrah 2018 – Pure black cherry and blackberry juiciness at its core, framed by lively acidity, and a dry, peppery finish.

-Domaine Eden Santa Cruz Mountains Cabernet Sauvignon 2016 (this goes over this price, but it’s too good not to list!) – The little sister of Mount Eden.
+Domaine Eden Santa Cruz Mountains Cabernet Sauvignon 2016 – The little sister of Mount Eden.
 Black plum, dusty herbs, and wood spice with incredible structure and elegance.

 Robert Sinskey POV Red Blend 2014 – A Bordeaux-style blend from Carneros, with black fruits, savory herbs, star anise, and hints of cocoa and vanilla.